 Exactly why Iceland came to have so misleading a name remains to this day a subject of contention.
 Some speculate that the Norseman who first set foot on the island wanted to protect its unspoiled, abundant beauty and endowed it with this foreboding name as a deterrent to other travellers.

 Just as Iceland's remarkable natural surroundings warrant thorough exploration, so too do its inhabited areas.
 The booming metropolis and capital city, Reykjavik, is home to over half of the people residing on the sparsely populated island and is itself an attraction not to be missed.

-For those whoâve taken our Iceland guided tours and traveled to Greenland, question of whether their names should be interchanged.
+For those whoâve taken our Iceland guided tours and traveled to Greenland, question of whether their names should be interchanged might come up.
 Iceland, world famous for its geothermal spas, springs and geysers, displays only a slight percentage of snow and ice between its borders, where Greenland has a staggering 80 per cent of its landmass covered in ice.